-To keep noise to a minimum, the Trinity Amps TC15 uses a two point grounding scheme where the power side amp is connected to a single common ground point (Power Ground), and the pre-amp is connected to another point on chassis that is located immediately beside the input jacks Amp Ground).
+To keep noise to a minimum, the Trinity Amps 18 watt layout uses a two point grounding scheme where the power side of the amp is connected to a single common ground point (Power Ground), and the pre-amp is connected to another point on the chassis that is located immediately beside the input jacks (Pre-Amp Ground).

-For grounding these amps, we strongly recommend that follow the layout provided.
+For grounding these amps, we strongly recommend that you follow the layout provided.
 We don't recommend that you deviate.